 This 1860's story about the lighthouse keepers and their families at the Umpqua River Lighthouse will warm your heart.
 Discover the challenges they met but never expected, and their determination to maintain navigational aid to mariners on the Oregon coast.

-To order your signed copy of "The Wickie", send me an e-mail: email@example.com.
+To order your signed copy of "The Wickie", send an e-mail to: firstname.lastname@example.org.
 The Book is $15 plus tax and shipping.

-My book is also available on Amazon or Barnes and Noble.
-At their website, click on books - In the Search area enter The Wickie.
+My book is also available on Amazon.
+Select the Tab below for a link to their website.
+At the website, click on books - In the Search area enter The Wickie.

 13 June 2013